On the Efficiency of Convolutional Neural Networks: ConvFirstNet: Striving for Computational Efficiency and Model Efficiency

 We used ConvFirst blocks for the early stages (1-3) and MBConv blocks for the late stages (4-5).
 This division between light-weight early vision stages and high-capacity late vision stages is inspired by EfficientNetV2~\cite{tan2021efficientnetv2}.
 However, our ConvFirst block uses many fewer operations and parameters than the FusedMBConv block used by EfficientNetV2.

-Similar to NFNet~\cite{brock2021high}, ConvFirstNet uses a large increase in the number of channels between the third and fourth stages.
+Similar to NFNet~\cite{brock2021high}, ConvFirstNet increases the number of channels between the third and fourth stages by a large factor.
 Unlike other models, ConvFirstNet uses the same number of blocks in the fourth and fifth stages.

 We used group-width equal to eight for all grouped convolutions because it is the smallest width that is divisible by the NVIDIA \lstinline[language=C]!mma.m16n8k8.f16! matrix-multiply instruction.
 In CIFAR experiments, we found group-width equal to four yielded the best model efficiency.
 Eight and one (depth-wise) both used slightly more operations to achieve the same accuracy.
 We would prefer group-width four on hardware that computed it efficiently.